Negotiation Idioms

 There was much at stake during the negotiations between the nurses and the government.

-- to yield in one's position during negotiations, to not follow up on a threat
+- to yield in one's position during negotiations, to not continue with a threat to do something

-The government backed down on their threat to stop giving money to the school district.
+The government backed down on their threat to give less money to the school district.

 back out (of something)